WINTERIZING TIPS FROM HUNTER DOUGLAS Farmers’ Almanac Predicts a Cold One from Coast to Coast ~

-PEARL RIVER, N.Y., Nov.19, 2013 – Winter is on its way and the venerable Farmers’ Almanac says Americans should prepare for a Big Chill from coast to coast.
-Bitter cold and heavy snow are forecast for the Northeast, wet and chilly weather in the South, “piercing” temperatures in the Midwest and a dry and cold season for the Pacific Northwest.
+PEARL RIVER, N.Y., Nov.19, 2013 – Winter is on its way and the venerable Farmers’ Almanac says.
+Americans should prepare for a Big Chill from coast to coast.
+Bitter cold and heavy snow are forecast for the Northeast.
+Also, wet and chilly weather in the South, “piercing” temperatures in the Midwest and a dry and cold season for the Pacific Northwest.
 Only California, Nevada and Arizona will enjoy sunny and seasonal temperatures.
-And while we can take comfort in the fact that the Almanac – and most other weather predictions – can miss the mark, preparing our homes for the season is just as important now as it was in 1818 when the Farmers’ Almanac first started predicting Jack Frost’s arrival.
+And while we can take comfort in the fact that the Almanac (and most other weather predictions) can miss the mark.
+So preparing our homes for the season is just as important now as it was in 1818.
+When the Farmers’ Almanac first started predicting Jack Frost’s arrival.

 Take these tips from Donna Lobosco, Hunter Douglas Director of Brand Communications, and enjoy a safe, comfortable winter.